Phyllis Ann Wallace: Career

-The most consequential case of Phyllis's EEOC years, EEOC, Hodgson, and U.S. v.
+The most consequential case of Wallace's EEOC years, EEOC, Hodgson, and U.S. v.
 AT&T, involved the employment practices of the 23 subsidiary operating companies of AT&T, with nearly 800,000 workers, then the largest private employer in the United States.
 AT&T provided enough paper to fill a warehouse.
 Analysis of the data resulted in a landmark settlement in January 1973 that provided for payment of back wages and benefits to women and minority AT&T employees.
-It also opened new jobs and career paths for women and minorities at AT&T. Phyllis edited a book of articles on the AT&T case, Equal Employment Opportunity and the AT&T Case, in 1976.
+It also opened new jobs and career paths for women and minorities at AT&T. Wallace edited a book of articles on the AT&T case, Equal Employment Opportunity and the AT&T Case, in 1976.

-In 1969, after setting the AT&T case in motion, Phyllis returned to New York to pursue her own deepening research interest in labor markets as a vice president at Metropolitan Applied Research Center, a nonprofit organization founded by Kenneth Clark to focus on the problems of U.S. cities.
-At MARC, Phyllis took on the issues of employment discrimination experienced by urban youth, especially young Black women.
+In 1969, after setting the AT&T case in motion, Wallace returned to New York to pursue her own deepening research interest in labor markets as a vice president at Metropolitan Applied Research Center, a nonprofit organization founded by Kenneth Clark to focus on the problems of U.S. cities.
+At MARC, Wallace took on the issues of employment discrimination experienced by urban youth, especially young Black women.

 Wallace joined the faculty of MIT in 1972 as a visiting professor and remained in a visiting role until she was tenured as full professor in 1974, in the Sloan School.
 Her appointment made her the first woman to gain tenure at Sloan.
 Wallace retired from active teaching in 1986.
 To honor her career and impact, scholars in industrial and labor relations and economics from around the world gathered at MIT for a conference in her honor.
 In addition, the Sloan School endowed the Phyllis A. Wallace Doctoral Fellows Fund, which provides support for Black students admitted to the School's doctoral program, and the Phyllis A. Wallace Visiting Scholars Fund to provide support for Black visiting scholars at the School.

-Phyllis served on a number of corporate and not-for-profit Boards including State Street Bank, TIAA-CREF, Boston Museum of Fine Arts and the Society of Arts and Crafts.
+Wallace served on a number of corporate and not-for-profit Boards including State Street Bank, TIAA-CREF, Boston Museum of Fine Arts and the Society of Arts and Crafts.

 Life Outside Work

-Phyllis's interests were diverse.
+Wallace's interests were diverse.
 She loved classical music, particularly lieder and other vocal music.
 Her interest in architecture ran toward the Federalist.
 She used oriental rugs throughout her apartment.
 She was a woman of taste and distinction.

 Achievements

-Wallace was the first African American and the first female president of the Industrial Relations Research Association.
+In 1988 Wallace became the first African American and the first female president of the Industrial Relations Research Association.
 She also garnered several awards for her accomplishments, including National Economic Association's Westerfield Award in 1981, and awards from several universities, including Yale (1980), Mount Holyoke (1983), and Brown University (1986).